 Betalen bij Tilburg University

-Problems paying tuition / weighted fees
+Problems paying tuition fees / weighted fees

-Make sure that you have enough money in your account when payment of tuition or weighted fees is due.
+Make sure that you have enough money in your account when payment of tuition fees or weighted fees is due.

 Direct debit payments